Nov 24th is the last dog care training class for the year. Classes will resume in late January. Check back then to register. Thank you.

 - First, please fill out the Volunteer Application online here.

-- Next, please consult the calendar below for training dates, and click on an available training date to register for the class using the registration form provided on the calendar date.
+- Next, please consult the calendar below for training dates, and click on an available training date to begin registration for a class using the form provided on the calendar date.
+You will then receive a reply from Kim asking any follow-up questions and she will confirm if you are registered.

 All volunteers must preregister for a training date.
 We are currently not taking any walk-ins during our training sessions.
 Dog Care classes fill up quickly September through March so please register early.
 Your registration is not confirmed until you receive an email from the Dog Training instructor confirming your registration.
 If you have any questions about registering, please email our Dog Volunteer Training team.